HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 }, targetOrigin);
 ```

-Similarly, the SMART app can use the `ui.LaunchActivity` message type to request
+Similarly, the SMART app can use the `ui.launchActivity` message type to request
 navigation to a different activity *without* closing the app:

 ```js